Aircraft Noise Information

 In 1979, Congress enacted the Aviation Safety and Noise Abatement Act (ASNA).
 In ASNA, Congress directed the FAA to: (1) establish a single system of noise measurement to be uniformly applied in measuring noise at airports and in surrounding areas for which there is a highly reliable relationship between projected noise and surveyed reactions of people to noise; (2) establish a single system for determining the exposure of individuals to noise from airport operations; and (3) identify land uses that are normally compatible with various exposures of individuals to noise.

 FAA promulgated 14 CFR Part 150 to implement ASNA and established the “day-night average sound level” (DNL) as the noise metric for determining the exposure of individuals to aircraft noise.
 It identifies residential land uses as being normally compatible with noise levels below DNL 65 decibels (dB).
 For reference, conversational speech is approximately 60 decibels, a household dishwasher is 70 decibels, and a truck traveling 40 MPH is 80 decibels.

-aircraft Noise exposure at santa fe municipal airport
+aircraft Noise exposure at santa fe Regional airport

 what we are doing to further reduce aircraft noise

 Although the airport is in compliance with all federal regulations, we are committed to further reducing noise impacts.
-The airport has a voluntary noise abatement program (click here) that identifies residential and noise sensitive areas around the airport, recommends arrival and departure procedures, and sets quiet hours.
+The airport has a voluntary noise abatement program that identifies residential and noise sensitive areas around the airport, recommends arrival and departure procedures, and has suggested quiet hours.

 what you can do